Pima County Fair

-The Pima County Fair is a funfair that happens every year in Tucson, Arizona.
-The fair runs for 11 days in the month of April.
+The Pima County Fair is a funfair that happens every year in Tucson, Arizona, the county seat of Pima County.
+The fair runs for 11 days in April.
 It features live animal shows, concerts, carnival rides and vendors.
 Hundreds of local groups perform every year.
 The Pima County Fair is one of the most popular attractions in Tucson.

 Pima County Fairgrounds

 The Pima County Fairgrounds is a 640-acre facility located on the far southeastern edge of Tucson.
 It is home to the annual fair, first held in 1911 (and held somewhat sporadically in the years following, being held more regularly after World War II), as well as numerous trade shows, concerts and community events.
-For a few years in the 1930s, the fair was held in conjunction with the Tucson Rodeo, and for most of the 1960s and early 1970s was held in conjunction with, and operated by, the Southern Arizona International Livestock Show.
+For a few years in the 1930s, the fair was held in conjunction with the Tucson Rodeo.

+For most of the 1960s and early 1970s was held in conjunction with, and operated by, the Southern Arizona International Livestock Show.
 The current Southwestern Fair Commission, a non-profit, private corporation, was established in 1975 by Pima County to operate the fairgrounds (the livestock show is still held on the fairgrounds as a separate event).
 Before relocating to the present site in 1972, the fair was held at the Tucson Rodeo grounds on South 6th Street as well as other locations in Tucson, including a site on South Campbell Avenue.

 Located on its grounds, the Tucson Speedway was built in 1968 as a 3/8 mile clay auto racing track; it was paved in the 1990s and hosts NASCAR-sanctioned short track events.
 There are two outdoor amphitheaters, a covered beer garden/cantina, as well as two multi-purpose arenas, two outdoor arenas for horse events and a conference and events center.
 Ray Cammack Shows is the official carnival/midway provider for the fair.